Personification

 Set of porcelain figures of personifications of the four continents, Germany, c.
 1775, from left: Asia, Europe, Africa, and America.
 Of these, Africa has retained her classical attributes.
 Formerly James Hazen Hyde collection.

-Personification is the representation of a thing or abstraction as a person.
-In the arts, many things are commonly personified, including: places, especially cities, countries, and continents; elements of the natural world, such as trees, the four seasons, the "four elements", the four cardinal winds, and the five senses; moral abstractions, especially the four cardinal virtues and seven deadly sins; the nine Muses; and death.
+Personification is the representation of any thing, being, or abstraction as a person or with person-like qualities.
+In the arts and as a literary device, personification is common for: places, especially cities, countries, and continents; elements of the natural world, such as trees, the seasons, the traditional "four elements", the four cardinal winds, and the five senses; and abstract concepts, such as death, the four cardinal virtues, the seven deadly sins, and creative expression (for instance, as personified by the nine Muses).

 Jean Goujon, The Four Seasons, reliefs on the Hôtel Carnavalet, Paris, c.
 1550s.

-In many polytheistic early religions, deities had a strong element of personification, suggested by descriptions such as "god of".
-In ancient Greek religion, and the related ancient Roman religion, this was perhaps especially strong, in particular among the minor deities.
+In most religions, deities have a strong element of personification, with human-like emotional reactions, desires, and intellectual capabilities.
+Often, deities themselves in polytheistic religions are embodied personifications of abstract concepts, such as in ancient Greek religion and the related ancient Roman religion (with gods that are personifications of the sea, the sun, victory, death, etc.), in particular among the many minor deities.
 Many such deities, such as the tyches or tutelary deities for major cities, survived the arrival of Christianity, now as symbolic personifications stripped of religious significance.
 An exception was the winged goddess of victory, Victoria/Nike, who developed into the visualisation of the Christian angel.

 Generally, personifications lack much in the way of narrative myths, although classical myth at least gave many of them parents among the major Olympian deities.
 The iconography of several personifications "maintained a remarkable degree of continuity from late antiquity until the 18th century".
 Female personifications tend to outnumber male ones, at least until modern national personifications, many of which are male.